andrewfiorillo/sketch-character-count/README.md

 # Character Count

-This plugin for Sketch counts the nunmber of characters in a text layer.
+This plugin for Sketch counts the number of characters in a text layer.